nishanmudalige/nishanmudalige/README.md

 I am a senior statistician in the [Health Economics Research Unit (HERU)](https://cheos.ubc.ca/team-member/nishan-mudalige/) at the [Centre for Health Evaluation and Outcome Sciences (CHÉOS)](https://www.cheos.ubc.ca/).

-My formal training is in mathemaics and statistics.
+My formal training is in mathemaics and applied statistics.

 To find out more, please check out my personal [website](#Website).